 💊 Pharma Example: CIP Module Specification

-For a CIP skid module, you might export:
+For a CIP skid module, you might configure the export like this:

 |